• About

 Ingredients arranged on a table.

-• All-natural peanut butter - We use unsweetened peanut butter here.
+• All-natural peanut butter - It's important to use unsweetened peanut butter here.
 If you only have sweetened peanut butter available, omit the maple syrup.

 📝 Variations and Substitutions